diodesign/diosix/README.md

 [Calendar Versioning](https://calver.org/) (YY.MINOR) format for our releases, where even-numbered minor versions indicate stable releases and odd numbers represent development builds.

-### ZLS integration

-The [Zig Language Server](https://zigtools.org/zls/) (ZLS) works out-of-the-box with this project.
-During diagnostics and background checks, `build.zig` gracefully falls back to `"unknown"` placeholders for any missing environment-derived metadata, such as the current git revision or build date.
-This prevents background compilation failures and ensures autocomplete and diagnostics function perfectly without requiring any custom wrapper scripts or IDE configurations.

 ## Contact and community